Maintaining Compliance Throughout the Year

 Helpful Practices for Maintaining Compliance

 Maintaining compliance is a year-round effort.
-Just because your examination period has ended, it doesn’t mean that compliance practices can fall by the wayside.
+Just because your assessment period has ended, it doesn’t mean that compliance practices can fall by the wayside.
 Building a consistent and comprehensive cybersecurity program

 • Ease the burden of collecting evidence across your organization with a dedicated GRC tool.
-Leverage support from across your teams such as engineering, operations, and security to support the delivery of audit evidence from key stakeholders in a more streamlined process.
-Your auditor will be able to use the information collected by your GRC program to expedite the audit process.
+Leverage support from across your teams such as engineering, operations, and security to support the delivery of assessment evidence from key stakeholders in a more streamlined process.
+Your assessor will be able to use the information collected by your GRC program to expedite the assessment process.

 • Define processes for ongoing monitoring.
 Having a baseline for normal activity in your cloud environment will help you be able to determine what abnormal activity looks like.
 Your organization must have a predefined process for monitoring unusual activity and user access.
 A continuous monitoring practice will allow your organization to identify internal and external threats.